Printer Friendly PDF

 Anyone with breast cancer should consult with a medical oncologist to determine their specific treatment needs.
-Treatment options can include surgery, radiation, chemotherapy, targeted therapy, bone-directed therapy, or hormone therapy.
+Treatment options can include surgery, radiation, chemotherapy, proton therapy, targeted therapy, bone-directed therapy, or hormone therapy.
 A combination of treatments may be used to provide the best chance of disease control.

 Sources: American Cancer Society, National Cancer Institute, Texas Cancer Registry, and U.S. Preventive Services Task Force